Fonda, New York

 Fonda is a village in and the county seat of Montgomery County, New York, United States.
 The population was 668 at the 2020 census, down from 795 in 2010.
-The village is named after Douw Fonda, a Dutch-American settler who was killed and scalped in 1780, during a Mohawk raid in the Revolutionary War, when the tribe was allied with the British.
+The village developed at the site of a historic Mohawk settlement.
+It is named after Douw Fonda, a Dutch-American settler who was killed and scalped in 1780, during a Mohawk raid in the Revolutionary War.
+At that time the tribe was allied with the British, in the hopes of removing settlers from their territory.

 The village of Fonda is in the town of Mohawk and is west of Amsterdam.
-In 1993, the Mohawk people bought land near the village to re-establish the Kanatsiohareke community formerly at this site.

 The Fonda Fair is an annual agricultural event that takes place in August.

+In 1993, a group of Mohawk people bought land near the village to re-establish the Kanatsiohareke community formerly at this site, and the historic presence of their people throughout the Mohawk Valley.